 In order to create a reciprocal relationship in which customers feel heard and understood, you’ll need to address these key elements of an engaging customer nurture program: trustworthiness, relevance, multi-channel communication, strategy, and impact.

 - Goal setting

 Creating a customer nurturing program is a key step to optimizing your marketing return on investment (ROI).
 To do this in a way that is accelerated, educational, and engaging, you’ll need to define exactly what you want to achieve across your current customer lifecycle process, in terms of your qualitative and quantitative objectives.

 You have a variety of options for how you want to connect with buyers, measure tasks and plan your marketing calendar.
 Use our checklist to explore the ways you can automate the customer nurturing process and determine exactly what solutions are best for you.
 Use our checklist to evaluate vendors based on whether they support two-way conversation with your customers, as well as online and offline communication, help you build relationships across the entire customer journey.

 - Customer scoring

 We find that companies who use lead scoring see a huge lift in ROI.
-When you collect data about buyer behaviour, customer fit (demographics), customer interest, customer behaviour and buying stage, you'll be able to highly personalise an experience for each customer regardless of where they are on their purchasing journey
+When you collect data about buyer behavior, customer fit (demographics), customer interest, customer behavior, and buying stage, you’ll be able to highly personalize an experience for each customer regardless of where they are on their purchasing journey

 - List building

-Your customer nurturing programme needs fuel to function—we'll show you how to build and maintain your email lists from website registration and landing pages, social media channels, off-line events, online events, purchase history and blog subscriptions.
+Your customer nurturing program needs fuel to function—we’ll show you how to build and maintain your email lists from website registration and landing pages, social media channels, offline events, online events, purchase history and blog subscriptions.